danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-24-applying-complex-gestures-to-a-swiftui-view.md

 }
 ```

-As you can see, `onChanged` will try to handle a press whenever the drag gesture starts, but it should only be triggered once, as well as call the `dragAction`. `onEnded` will only try to handle the release.
+`onChanged` will try to handle a press whenever the drag gesture starts, but it should only be triggered once and also call the `dragAction`. `onEnded` will only try to handle the release.

 ## Handling presses